jaredboice/daniel-san/README.md

          // amount represents the rule amount
          // currentSymbol represents the currencySymbol from the rule/event (as seen below)
          // futureSymbol represents the currency you will be converting to (namely the 'USD' value above)
-         // even if you do not add a currencyConversion function, a default function is added for you
+         // even if you do not add a currencyConversion function, a default function is added to the danielSan object for you
          // (as the currencyConversion function is used in every calculation regardless)
          // the default currencyConversion returns the same amount passed in const symbolEnum = {